leanprover-community/blog/posts/basic-probabliity-in-lean.md

 ```
 In that code we defined a random variable `X` from the measurable space `Ω` to `ℝ` (for which the typeclass inference system finds a measurable space instance). `hX` states that `X` is measurable, which is necessary for most manipulations.

-The expectation of `X` is the integral of that function against the measure `P`, `∫ ω, X ω ∂P`.
+The expectation of `X` is the integral of that function against the measure `P`, written `∫ ω, X ω ∂P`.
 The notation `P[X]` is shorthand for that expectation.
-In a measure space, we can further use the notation `𝔼[X]`.
+In a `MeasureSpace`, we can further use the notation `𝔼[X]`.

-TODO: remark about Lebesgue and Bochner integrals
+TODO: remark about Lebesgue and Bochner integrals?

 ## Discrete probability